ygemici/osz/loader/README.md

 Luckily the EFI loader can load files from the boot partition with the help of the firmware.
-MultiBoot implementation is not so lucky, therefore it needs an extra function to do that.
+MultiBoot implementation is not so lucky, therefore it needs an extra functions to do that.
 That function however is out of the scope of this specification: the BOOTBOOT Protocol only states that a compatible loader must be able to load initrd and environment from the boot partition, but does not describe how.